sukeshpabba/Python-For-DataScience-Machine-Learning-Bootcamp-Udemy/README.md

 ### Installing Jupyter Using Anaconda

-* Install Python and Jupyter using  Anaconda Distribution](https://www.anaconda.com/download/), which includes Python, the Jupyter Notebook, and other commonly used packages for scientific computing and data science. </br>
+* Install Python and Jupyter using  [Anaconda Distribution](https://www.anaconda.com/download/), which includes Python, the Jupyter Notebook, and other commonly used packages for scientific computing and data science. </br>

 Congratulations, you have installed Jupyter Notebook!
 To run the notebook, run the following command at the Terminal (Mac/Linux) or Command Prompt (Windows):